 Yes

-- Households: batteries, low-energy light bulbs, strip lights (and sun bed lamps), liquid drain cleaner, lamp oil, kerosene, pesticides/ herbicides/insecticides
+- Households: batteries, low-energy light bulbs, strip lights (and sun bed lamps), liquid drain cleaner, lamp oil, kerosene, frying fat, pesticides/ herbicides/insecticides

 - Medicine cabinet: medicines, mercury thermometers, injection needles